Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Introduction

 From the standpoint of computer science, the method we present is entirely heuristic: we offer no speedup proofs.
 However, it is not unprecedented that successful heuristic methods are later shown to offer certain provable improvements in efficiency.
-The simplex method is one example in optimization theory.
+The simplex method in optimization theory is one example.

-We describe our calculation method in Sec. \ref{Calculation Method}.
+We describe our model and how it is simulated in Sec. \ref{Calculation Method} and give the details of our presentation methods in Sec. \ref{sec: presentation}.
 We apply the method to spin-1/2 models in Sec. \ref{Results for Spin 1/2}, and to spin-1 models in Sec. \ref{Results for Spin 1}.
 In Sec. \ref{Scaling} we investigate the efficacy of the method as the number of spins is increased.
-In Sec. \ref{Experiments}, we verified our method by experiments on IBM quantum device.
+In Sec. \ref{Experiments}, we verified our method by an experiment on an IBM quantum device.
 The results are summarized and discussed in Sec. \ref{Conclusion}.